SAASphysics/course-physics/src/overview/design.md

 *   Construct an exemplar problem for each unit.
 Other students read all, solve one or two, and vote on best (for pedagogy and for interest) -- I use results to choose problems for the next year
 *   Some students work as Learning Assistants in Science9 (or 6,7,8)
 *   Students prepare and deliver outreach materials for middle school / community
+*   Mini-capstone for each unit, can choose product (presentation, simulation, photo-essay, graphs)

 ## Stage 1 - Desired Results